 Can we have deeply satisfying lives that don’t cost the Earth?
 Sustainable Happiness is a deeper, more enduring kind of happiness linked to meaningful purpose, growth of strengths, improved relationships and life satisfaction.
 With this approach, happiness now isn’t at the expense of our own wellbeing, that of other people, our world or future generations.
 Sustainable Happiness is something we can cultivate, plant, grow and build – by doing this, we take part in a cultural shift that is good both for ourselves and for the world around us.

-By seeing happiness as linked more to skills, insights and practices we learn than materials we own, we develop richly satisfying lives less dependent on consumerism.
+By seeing happiness as linked more to skills we learn than materials we own, we develop richly satisfying lives less dependent on consumerism.
 Drawing on research findings and proven practices from Positive Psychology, our hour-long downloadable Happiness Training Plan audio course introduces practical strategies for improving mood and quality of life.
 Our ground-breaking 8-week Positive Psychology Foundations Programme runs again on Oct 4th 2017.
 Please contact us if you’re interested in joining this course.
 We’re also offering a free webinar about Positive Psychology Foundations on Sept 20th.

 Active Hope is different from being hopeful; it involves being active in moving towards the future you hope for.
 You can apply that in your personal life, when you engage in practices that support personal wellbeing.
 You can also apply this approach to support social and ecological wellbeing, as described in the book Active Hope by Joanna Macy and Chris Johnstone.
 Future plans include to develop an online video-based course on Active Hope designed to strengthen your ability to address concerns about the world and act for social / ecological wellbeing.
-Please sign up to our mailing list if you’d like to be kept in touch about this and other other future course developments.
+Please sign up to our mailing list if you’d like to be kept in touch about this and other future course developments.